-The placement service fees are recognized in the consolidated income statement when the sale of vehicles of the brand "International" funded by the Company is executed.
+The income derived from placement service fees are recognized in the consolidated income statement when the sale of vehicles of the brand "International" funded by the Company is executed.

-The income for administrative services of Servicios Corporativos is recognized in the consolidated income statement as it is accrued under the item "Collected fees and rates".
+The income for administrative services of Servicios Corporativos is recognized in the consolidated income statement as it is accrued under the heading "Collected fees and rates".